BLCM/BLCMods/Borderlands 2 mods/osetor74/BL2Wonderlands/README.md

 # Oselands Conversion

 This mod is built with compatibility with Oselands in mind (for the most part), and below are the instructions on how to make it work.

+You can go to the Oselands mod page through this link

 ### Make sure you have "Structural Edits" turned on in BLCMM.
 Tools > Settings
 ![structural edits](https://i.imgur.com/GY64MHN.png)